Landiie/landie.github.io/src/sammi-extensions/landitube-0210-docs.md

 - Shake
 - Prance

+Let's start simple.
+Let's apply an attitude to an emotion!

+To apply an attitude to an emotion, simply open your emotions folder, and pick the name of the emotion you want to give the attitude to.
+The emotion I'll be

 # Layers

 When you create a LandiTube model, you draw poses and frames!
 But what if you want to give your model a prop, such as...